BradMcGonigle/Adium-Rdio-Current-Track-Status/README.md

 # Description
-Display current track information from [Rdio][1] for Mac as Adium Status
+Display current track information from [Rdio][1] for Mac as Adium Status.

 ## How to Use
 Add a custom status (Status -> Custom) and use *%_rdio_track_artist* (or another message option below) as the status message (screenshots below).